aaronbloomfield/pdr/labs/lab07/index.md

 ### Objective ###

-To become familiar with programming with IBCM, and understand how high-level language programs are represented at the machine level.
+To become familiar with programming with IBCM and understand how high-level language programs are represented at the machine level.

 ### Background ###